 Appropriately Uses Anti-Anxiety Medication

-This measures the percentage of long-term stay patients taking antianxiety medications.
+This indicates the percent of long-term care patients taking antianxiety drugs.

 Managing Depression Among Residents